iru-one-syah/SAMREC-2500R-HRIR/README.md

 ### Dummy Head: SAMREC Type 2500R

-The photo below shows the dummy head I usually use.
-HRIR measurements were made the anechoic room in the Department of Computer Science and Electrical Engineering at Kumamoto University - JAPAN.
+The photo below shows the dummy head we used during HRIR measurements in the anechoic room of the Department of Computer Science and Electrical Engineering at Kumamoto University - JAPAN.